 Listen to Bob Dylan’s rare live cover of The Beatles song ‘Nowhere Man’

-Having first met in 1964, a time when Dylan reportedly got The Beatles stoned for the first time, the two creative forces were given a taste of each other’s styles.
-While John Lennon and Paul McCartney were somewhat in awe of Dylan’s writing style, Dylan himself became impressed with the amount of fame and success the Liverpudlian group were enjoying.
+Having first met in 1964, a time when Dylan reportedly got The Beatles stoned for the first time, the two creative forces were given a taste of each other’s styles and, it would seem, they both liked it.
+While John Lennon and Paul McCartney were somewhat in awe of Dylan’s poetic and personal writing style, Dylan himself became impressed with the amount of fame and success the Liverpudlian group were enjoying using their unstoppable formula.

 While Dylan has always spoken of his admiration for the songwriting ability of Lennon, McCartney and George Harrison, he rarely put his own spin on The Beatles tracks.
 That is until one night in 1990 at the Northern Alberta Jubilee Auditorium in Edmonton, Canada, when Dylan decided to perform 1965 Rubber Soul track ‘Nowhere Man’ live.

-McCartney said: “That was John after a night out, with dawn coming up.
+McCartney continued: “That was John after a night out, with dawn coming up.
 I think at that point, he was a bit…wondering where he was going, and to be truthful so was I. I was starting to worry about him.”
+The song has since become synonymous with both these two men as Lennon gets lost in the apparent immaculate conception of his song while Macca worries about his friend.